How to Teach English in Chile

 Teaching English in Chile, one of the most rewarding experiences of my life so far, was not difficult.
 It rescued me from what I feared would be the drudgery of a "real" job, and I formed some of my best friendships with other teachers and with students.
 Best of all, I lived in Spanish.

-Teach in Chili Information
+Teach in Chile Information

 A working visa is required in Chile to work legally.
 Some institutes will help you get one if you make a commitment to stay for at least a year.
 Often, however, teachers are paid in cash and no mention is made of a work visa, as long as the tourist visa is valid, which is issued upon entrance to the country and good for a period of 90 days.
 A quick trip to Argentina every three months is common for teachers without work visas.
 Note: Placement agencies can often get you around such paperwork.

 Sam Marsalli hires most of its teachers in February and March.
 The application process takes place online, and the visas are processed before teachers arrive in the country.
 Sam Marsalli only hires North American teachers.